top of page

 Are there upfront costs for signing a power purchase agreement for solar?

-Solar PPAs generally involve minimal or no upfront costs for customers.
-This accessibility makes solar energy adoption more feasible by removing the initial financial barrier.
-The solar provider covers the installation expenses, and the customer pays for the generated electricity at an agreed-upon rate, providing a cost-effective and sustainable solution for households and businesses interested in using renewable energy.
+One of the main advantages of the PPA model solar is that there are generally minimal or no upfront costs for customers.
+The solar provider covers the installation and maintenance expenses, allowing the customer to access solar energy without the significant initial investment.
+Instead, the customer agrees to pay for the electricity generated at an agreed-upon rate, making it a cost-effective and sustainable option for both residential and commercial clients interested in renewable energy.

 What companies have signed solar PPAs?